devdeliw/website/static/blas/optimizing_L1.typ

 ```
 ])

-This loop performs the exact SAXPY operation in vector form.
+This loop performs the exact saxpy operation in vector form.
 It is crucial to notice
 no bounds checks:
 ```asm
 core::slice::index::slice_index_fail
 ```
-occuring within this loop.
+occurring within this loop.
 This is because we wrote the `for` loop as:

 #block(
 fill: luma(250),